If you are a newbie percolator user or are considering becoming one, here’s the scoop on everything percolator-brewed coffee related.

 If you have someone grind your beans for you at your favorite coffee shop, make sure to ask for percolator grind.

-The majority of larger grocery stores have grinders right there in the coffee aisle, so you can grind your beans fresh yourself.
+Many larger grocery stores have grinders right there in the coffee aisle, so you can grind your beans fresh yourself.

 Be sure to set the machine for the coarsest grind available if you are doing it yourself in the store.